paulscherrerinstitute/detector_integration_api/README.md

 Returns the current config stored in the integration server.
 This config will be used as a base in case you use the [Update config](#update_config) or [Set last config](#set_last_config) command.

-The method return all 3 of the available configs:
+The method return all 4 of the available configs:
 - writer config
 - backend config
 - detector config
+- bsread config

 <a id="set_config"></a>
 ### Set config
 Sets the complete config on the integration server.
 This command also propagates the config to all the integration servers (writer, backend, detector).

-All 3 configs must be specified in full.
+All 4 configs must be specified in full.

 For an example, see [Quick introduction](#quick).